Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 [Here](https://github.com/Slicer/SlicerLanguagePacks/blob/main/HowToUse.md) is a link to a tutorial on how to install and set up the Slicer Language Pack to enable other languages in the app.

-Note: Be sure to repeat the “Update translation files” and “Restart the application” steps every now and then to have the latest and most complete translations, as new terms may have been translated since you last used Slicer.
+**Note:** Be sure to repeat the `Update translation files` and `Restart the application` steps every now and then to have the latest and most complete translations, as new terms may have been translated since you last used Slicer.

 ## Locating a string on the Slicer Graphic User Interface (GUI)

 A specific string can have many different occurrences on the Slicer GUI, sometimes even in the same module.
 The position and function of an element on the interface can affect its meaning and by extension, its translation.
 It is therefore helpful to know these few tips to identify exactly which element of the interface you are translating on Weblate at a given moment.

 ### The "key" indicator
-In the upper right corner of the translation on Weblate, you will notice the word “Key” in bold, followed by a string.
+In the upper right corner of the translation on Weblate, you will notice the word `Key` in bold, followed by a string.
 That string can help you know approximately (sometimes exactly)  in which module or window of the GUI, the term you are translating is located, as illustrated below.

 ![](Docs/TranslationGuidelines/key1.png)